MythosMann/aek-pcb/README.md

 -a beeper

--rgb led indicators for caps/num/scroll locks.
+-rgb led indicators for caps/num/scroll locks

+-built in usb hub for passthrough

+-smk monterey switch support